Skip to content

 CSV Editor

-Since Rapise 7.3 you may use convenient CSV editor to create and change Test Set attachments, especially those used as Input Data Table.
+Since Rapise 7.3, you may use a convenient CSV editor to create and change Test Set attachments, especially those used as an Input Data Table.

 CSV Editor

-To view a CSV attachment there is no need to open it, just place mouse pointer over the attachment name:
+To view a CSV attachment, there is no need to open it; just place your mouse pointer over the attachment name:

 CSV Tooltip